default([<timeWindow>,] [<delayTime>,] <defaultValue>, <tsExpression>)

 default().
 See the list of Caveats below.
 In that case, use the following query instead.

 if(exists(ts(my.metric)), ts(my.metric), 0)

-The first screenshot shows just the function as a blue line, which is dashed when there are no data:
+The first screenshot shows two time series.
+The lines are dashed when there are no data:

 default() with care: